 Please refer to our rules on the qualification requirements for overseas applicants here.

 If the hours you have completed are below the requirement as set out in the above

 The evidence of practice questionnaire includes the following sections:

 - • Section 7: Learning undertaken in the last three years As well as documenting your past or current practice, the replies that you give in your evidence of practice questionnaire should also outline how you intend to ensure compliance with the Code in similar circumstances.
 You should give enough detail to

-5. Anonymised patient records
+3. Anonymised patient records

 To support your answers to sections 2, 3 and 4 of the evidence of practice questionnaire

 Please remember that when submitting your records: